KonishchevDmitry/investments/README.md

 # Configuration

-Create `~/.investments/config.yaml` configuration file ([example](docs/config-example.yaml)).
+Create `~/.investments/config.yaml` configuration file.
+See [example](docs/config-example.yaml) configuration which contains examples of typical configuration for each broker, tax exemptions that are applicable to the account and more.
 Don't forget to obtain API token for Finnhub and Twelve Data (see the comments in example config).

 # Usage